mikkel21/OpSys-TDT4186/README.md

 ## OpSys-TDT4186
 ### Praktisk Øving 1
 #### Implementation
-The SushiBar is implemented in a *Producer-Consumer pattern*
+The SushiBar is implemented in a *Producer-Consumer pattern*.
-The Door is the *producer*  and the Waitresses are the *consumers* The WaitingArea is the common *Queue*
+The Door is the *producer*  and the Waitresses are the *consumers*.
+The WaitingArea is the common *Queue*.
 (See amazing picture below)

 ![Pattern](res/pattern.png)